 Can I ride my ATV, UTV or Dirtbike in camp grounds?
 While in any campgrounds, ATV and dirtbike travel is limited only to and from and your camp site/parking spot and trails.
 No ATV, UTV or dirtbike travel in main camp ground to restrooms, shower, etc. or "tuning up".
 NO TRAVEL OR ENGINE NOISE AFTER 10 PM AND BEFORE 8 AM in ALL camp grounds.
 In the main camp ground, please avoid parking ATVs or dirtbikes on grass or other vegetation.

 Where can I ride an ATV, UTVs or Dirtbike?
 With the exception of the Dismal Trail access road, all gravel and paved roads are closed to ATVs, UTVs and motorcycles that do not have license plates.
 ATV, UTV and dirtbike travel is prohibited on Circle Road, Natick Road, Gaston Road, road to the Lookout Tower and on FS 277 (trail to the White tail camp ground) POSSIBLE FINE $$$ IF USING THESE ROADS.
 ATVs and dirtbikes on ATV trails, no UTVs.
-ATVs wider than 52 inches wide are prohibited for use on Forest Service ATV trails.
-UTVs are prohibited for use on all ATV trails.
+ATVs and UTVs wider than 52 inches wide are prohibited for use on Forest Service ATV trails.
+UTVs wider than 52" must use